 I have been diving with whale sharks, saw manta rays, dolphins, bull sharks and even whales but another creature of the depth that I would really love to see is a Mola Mola.
 Here in Nusa Penida they arise from the deep blue in the months July, August and September.
 Fingers crossed and don’t panic when you see this huge monster! ;)

-Check out this video compilation of amazing thigs to do and see in Nusa Penida with me in a prominent role.
-I traveled through the island with my Dutch friend Joey who made this awesome video.
-For sure you will recognize me! ;)
+Check out this video compilation of all the amazing things to do and see in Nusa Penida.
+I traveled through the island with my Dutch friend Joey who made this awesome vlog about our trip to Nusa Penida.

 Itinerary Nusa Penida and how to get around